-Richard is an experienced everyday tourist.
-Over the past 30 years, his “day job” has taken him from scientist to director/curator of a public art gallery to executive director of downtown business association to director of 3D animation studio to consultant.
+For 30 years, his “day job” took him from scientist to director/curator of a public art gallery to executive director of downtown business association to manager of a 3D animation studio and finally an urban development consultant.
 All the while – when travelling for work or pleasure – he honed his flaneuring skills.

-For the past 10 years, he’s written on topics ranging from public art, parks, pathways, plazas and urban revitalization in Canadian cities to Dubai’s architecture and Frankfurt’s “green beach.”
+For the past 15 years, he’s written on topics ranging from public art, parks, pathways, plazas and urban revitalization in cities large and small.

 Board/Committee Involvement (specific to tourism and urban issues):